Our Services

 How long does an acupuncture session take and what is the cost?

 How should I prepare my pet for an acupuncture appointment?
-What about aftercare?

 What conditions can pet acupuncture treat?